xextreme22/Security-Patterns/Patterns/Morphed Representation.md

 ![](./Images/morphed_representation_solution.png)

 *Figure 55: Data packet morphing at a Mix node*

-1. # **Design Issues**
+## **Structure**

+## **Dynamics**

+## **Implementation**
 **Key Sharing.** The nodes in the network have to establish a symmetric key share with their neighbors.
 This symmetric key share can be established using public key certificates.
 However, the deployment of a global PKI infrastructure is an additional overhead for the scheme to be successful.
 To avoid the use of public key based key share establishment, lightweight secret sharing schemes like Diff e-Hellman key exchange [1] can be used.

 **End-to-end encryption.** Since the packets are decrypted and re-encrypted in the mix nodes, confidentiality might be compromised if the data is in plaintext after the decryption.
 In that case even a semi-honest adversary running the mix node can compromise the privacy of sender and recipient and the confidentiality of the data.
 To avoid this, data has to be encrypted end-to-end.
 The sender encrypts the plaintext content with the public key of the ultimate recipient and then uses the symmetric key share to route it through the intermediaries.

 **Size of Neighbor Set.** The scheme depends on all the nodes keeping a symmetric key share with their neighbors.
 A large list of neighbors (i.e., a large ANONYMITY SET) would ensure better anonymity because the node has many options to choose from for the next hop.
 However, a large list would add maintenance overhead of key share tables.

-## **Structure**

-## **Dynamics**

-## **Implementation**

 ## **Example Resolved**